hazelfazel/tuersteher/README.md

 <h2>Support this Project</h2>

-If you like Türsteher consider to donate BTC: *bc1qy2xa6crhtlwlyumjfyvsld48f45635y2tnj32p*
+If you like Türsteher you can make me happy if you send some mBTCs: *bc1qy2xa6crhtlwlyumjfyvsld48f45635y2tnj32p*

 Thanks.